yui-knk/type_lang/doc/memo.md

 # Current Status

 This language is based on TAPL (Types and Programming Languages) textbook.
-Current implementation has almost same features as "fullsub", which is the theme of chapter 15.
+Current implementation has almost same features as "fullrecon", which is the theme of chapter 22.

 These features are implemented: